emtempleton/emtempleton.github.io/index.md

 I love building community wherever I go.
 I’ve been fortunate to formally contribute to student residential life in my role as a [Resident Fellow](https://students.dartmouth.edu/residential-life/house-communities/resident-fellows) in [East Wheelock House](https://sites.dartmouth.edu/ew/) for the past five years.

+# Next Up: Chicago Booth!

-I'm looking forward to building a *new* community in Chicago, where I will be starting as an Assistant Professor of Behavioral Science at the University of Chicago [Booth School of Business](https://www.chicagobooth.edu/) in summer 2026!
-In a lovely full-circle moment, I plan to hire a lab manager of my own so please reach out if you are interested in working with me!
+I'm looking forward to building a *new* community in Chicago, where I will be starting as an Assistant Professor of Behavioral Science at the [University of Chicago Booth School of Business](https://www.chicagobooth.edu/) in summer 2026!

+## Getting Involved: Prospective PhD Students

+I will be accepting PhD students for next year.
+If you are interested in studying what makes people feel connected in conversation and how to encourage people to initiate more conversations, please consider applying!
+The [application](https://www.chicagobooth.edu/phd/admissions/how-to-apply) deadline is December 15, 2025.

+At Booth, you apply to the department, not to an individual faculty member.
+You can learn more about the amazing work happening in Behavioral Science [here](https://www.chicagobooth.edu/faculty/academic-areas/behavioral-science).
+There are opportunities for a joint degree with the Psychology Department, located just down the street!

+## Getting Involved: Prospective Lab Managers

+I plan to hire a full-time lab manager.
+Stay tuned for more information about the role and the application process!

 # My Research